-This was due in part to acknowledge the work the Queen did to abolish slavery in the Bahamas.
+This was partly due to acknowledging the Queen’s work to abolish slavery in the Bahamas.

-Atop Bennet’s Hill is fort that dates back to the same time as the Queen’s Staircase.
+Atop Bennet’s Hill is a fort that dates back to the same time as the Queen’s Staircase.

-This fort which was named for Lord Dunmore, (the colonial governor of the Bahamas) whose 2nd title was Viscount Fincastle, is shaped like a steamboat and was mounted with several cannons.
+This fort, named for Lord Dunmore (the colonial governor of the Bahamas) whose 2nd title was Viscount Fincastle, is shaped like a steamboat and was mounted with several cannons.

-You can walk around the outside of it for free and see several cannons or pay to walk inside.
+You can walk outside it for free and see several cannons or pay to walk inside.
 The views are pretty spectacular!

 No matter how you decide to spend your day in Nassau, be sure to stay safe.
-There are many things to do in Nassau, but make sure you do your research before heading out as there are some areas of the city that are pretty sketchy.
+There are many things to do in Nassau, but make sure you do your research before heading out as some areas of the city are pretty sketchy.